-A person’s signs and symptoms are not enough to know whether or not cancer is present.
+A person’s signs and symptoms are not enough to know whether they have cancer.
 (See Signs and Symptoms of Cancer for more on this.)
-If your doctor suspects cancer you will need more tests, such as x-rays, blood tests, or a biopsy.
+If your health care provider suspects cancer you will need more tests, such as x-rays, blood tests, or a biopsy.
 In most cases a biopsy is the only way to be sure whether cancer is present.

-To do a biopsy a piece of the lump or abnormal area is taken out and sent to the lab.
-There, a doctor who specializes in diagnosing diseases (pathologist) looks at the cells under a microscope to see if cancer cells are present.
+To do a biopsy a piece of the lump (tumor) or abnormal area is taken out and sent to the lab.
+There, a doctor who specializes in diagnosing diseases (called a pathologist) looks at the cells under a microscope to see if cancer cells are present.
 If there are cancer cells, the doctor tries to figure out what type of cancer it is and how fast it’s likely to grow.

-Scans can measure the size of the cancer and can often show if it has spread to nearby tissues.
-Blood tests can tell doctors about your overall health, show how well your organs are working, and give information about blood cancers.
+Imaging tests can measure the size of the cancer and can often show if it has spread to nearby tissues.
+Blood tests can tell providers about your overall health, show how well your organs are working, and give information about blood cancers.

 How is cancer treated?

 Surgery, chemotherapy, and radiation are the 3 main types of cancer treatment.
 A person with cancer may have any or all of these treatments.
-The cancer care team will discuss all the treatment options with the patient.
-It’s important to take time and think about all the options.
 In choosing a treatment plan, the most important factors are generally the type of cancer and the stage (amount) of the cancer.
-Other factors to consider include the person’s overall health, the likely side effects of the treatment, and the probability of curing the cancer, controlling it to extend life, or relieving symptoms.
+Other factors to consider include the person’s overall health, the likely side effects of the treatment, and the probability of curing the cancer, controlling it to extend life, or easing symptoms.

-Surgery is often the first treatment used if the cancer can be removed from the body.
+Surgery is often the first treatment used if the cancer can be taken out of the body.
 Sometimes only part of the cancer can be removed.
 Radiation or chemotherapy might be used to shrink the cancer before or after surgery.

 For more on this, see our surgery information.

 Doctors use chemotherapy or “chemo” drugs to kill cancer cells.
-Usually, the drugs are given intravenously (IV or into a vein) or taken by mouth.
+Usually, the drugs are given intravenously (IV or into a vein) or taken as a pill by mouth.
 Chemo drugs travel throughout the body in the bloodstream.
 They can reach cancer cells that may have spread away from the tumor.